-In connection with our audit, nothing came to our attention that caused us to believe that the Southeastern Minnesota Emergency Medical Services Joint Powers Board failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions, except as described in the Schedule of Findings and Recommendations as item 13-1.
+In connection with our audit, nothing came to our attention that caused us to believe that the Southeastern Minnesota Emergency Medical Services Joint Powers Board failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Board's noncompliance with the above referenced provisions.